 He also recommends staying out of the sun during the hottest hours of the day – usually between 10.00 am and 4.00 pm

 There are a number of creams on the market that, depending on the severity of the marks may help.
 If not there are prescription creams and cosmetic treatments.

-Before and after treatment for pigmentation with
+Before and after treatment with ESK Skincare products.

-Dr Penelope Tympanidis is a firm believer in vitamin C and it’s power to help reverse the signs of sun damage and skin aging.
+Dr Penelope Tympanidis is a firm believer in vitamin C and its power to help reverse the signs of sun damage and skin aging.
 From do it yourself masks with an egg and lemon juice to serums with vitamin C, these can over time help even skin tone.